Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 Dom Murray, Content Writer

-If you were born in a certain generation, digital literacy might be a skill you take for granted.
+If you were born this century, digital literacy might be a skill you take for granted.
 You’re a digital native, after all.
 However, digital literacy isn’t something that comes naturally to everyone.
 As such, it is important to be aware of the varying digital literacy levels within your organisation and continually strive to improve your team’s digital literacy.

-Even for younger generations, digital literacy is always something that can be upskilled.
+Even younger generations can always upskill their digital literacy.
 Remember, nobody’s perfect.
-There’s always something new to learn, and in many ways, digital literacy is no different to traditional conceptions of literacy.
+There’s always something new to learn, and, in many ways, digital literacy is no different to traditional conceptions of literacy.
 It is a skill that can be continually honed throughout your career, playing a significant role in your ongoing professional development

-With this in mind, we’ve decided to take a closer look at the world of digital literacy.
+With this in mind, we’ve decided to look at the digital literacy skills that your team will need to succeed in the future world of work.
 We’ll start by asking what digital literacy is and why it’s important, before offering tips on how to improve your team’s digital literacy.

 What is digital literacy?

-Digital literacy is not that different to traditional forms of literacy.
+Digital literacy is similar to traditional forms of literacy.
 The medium may change, but the basic skills remain the same.
 Where we traditionally think of literacy as the ability to read, write, interpret, and critically evaluate the written word, digital literacy asks us to apply similar skills to digital mediums.

 According to Common Sense Media, “digital literacy is part of media literacy.
 They're both included in the idea of ‘information literacy’, which is the ability to effectively find, identify, evaluate, and use information.
 Digital literacy specifically applies to media from the internet, smartphones, video games, and other nontraditional sources.”